-Published papers in premier conferences and journals : ACSAC (1 paper), BlackHat (5 papers), DEFCON (2 papers), ICCC (6 papers), Virus Bulletin (2 papers) at Korea University / AsiaCrypt (1 paper), CT-RSA (3 papers), ICCC (2 papers), IEEE TC (1 paper) at Sungkyunkwan University
+Published papers in premier conferences and journals : ACSAC (1 paper), BlackHat Asia (2 papers), BlackHat EU (3 papers), BlackHat USA (1 paper), DEFCON (2 papers), ICCC (6 papers), Virus Bulletin (2 papers) at Korea University / AsiaCrypt (1 paper), CT-RSA (3 papers), ICCC (2 papers), IEEE TC (1 paper) at Sungkyunkwan University

-2020 Highlights : Our paper, "Blockchain for Cyber Defense: Will It Be As Good As You Think?" was presented at DEFCON Blockchain Village 2020, and the paper, "Application of the Common Criteria to Building Trustworthy Automotive SDLC", was accepted at the 19th ICCC 2020 (The 19th International Common Criteria Conference 2020)!
-Also our journal paper, "Blockchain Based Sensitive Data Management by Using Key Escrow Encryption System from the Perspective of Supply Chain", was published at IEEE Access (IF:4.098).
+2020 Highlights : Our paper, "Blockchain for Cyber Defense: Will It Be As Good As You Think?" was presented at DEFCON Blockchain Village 2020, and the paper, "BinTyper: Type Confusion Detection for C++ Binaries", was accepted to Black Hat Europe 2020.
+In addition, another paper, "Application of the Common Criteria to Building Trustworthy Automotive SDLC", was accepted at the 19th ICCC 2020 (The 19th International Common Criteria Conference 2020), and our journal paper, "Blockchain Based Sensitive Data Management by Using Key Escrow Encryption System from the Perspective of Supply Chain", was published at IEEE Access (IF:4.098).

 2019 Highlights : Our paper, "When Voice Phishing met Malicious Android App (extended version)" was accepted to Black Hat Asia 2019 conference (acceptance ratio: 11.95% = 35 accepted / 293 submissions) (See press coverage at DARKReading and Heise), and another paper "Fuzzing and Exploiting Virtual Channels in Microsoft Remote Desktop Protocol for Fun and Profit" was accepted to Black Hat Europe 2019 (Our discovery of an information leak vulnerability in Microsoft Remote Desktop Client, CVE-2019-1108, had received $10,000 bug bounty from HackerOne).
 Furthermore, our automated mobile cloud app analysis tool, "soFrida", was accepted to DEFCON Demo Labs 2019.
 By using this tool, we had analyzed 4 million Android apps and found 2,700+ potentially vulnerable apps that could leak sensitive personal information data and manipulate back-end cloud DB.
 For more details, see sofrida.github.io.
 And also two papers were accepted at the 18th ICCC 2019 (The 18th International Common Criteria Conference 2019) : "IoT Device Hacking and New Direction of IoT Security Evaluation Using Common Criteria" and "Verification of IVI Over-The-Air Using UML/OCL".
 One moer thing!
 Our graduate students, "JaeKi Kim" and "Min-Chang Jang", presented "Kimsuky Group: Tracking the King of the Spear-Phishing" at 29th VB2019 (Virus Bulletin conference 2019) again, after VB 2018.